-If you don't already have a neighborhood association in your area, you may want to form a new organization.
+If you don't already have a neighborhood association in your area, you may want to form one.

-Talk with a few of your neighbors and see if they would like to assist with the formation of your new group.
+Talk with a few of your neighbors to see if they would like to assist with the formation of a new group.
 The Clark County Neighborhood Outreach Coordinator will guide you through the process.
-For more information please call the Public Information and Outreach Office at (360) 397-6012 ext.
-2 or e-mail email@example.com.
+For more information, please contact the Public Information and Outreach Office at (360) 397-6012 ext.
+2 or firstname.lastname@example.org.

-Clark County recognizes the value of working with its citizens by supporting neighborhood associations and working together to build a sense of community.
-Although Clark County has been offering various services to neighborhoods since 1991, it established the Neighborhood Outreach Program in August 1996 to serve citizens who live in the unincorporated areas of Clark County.
-This program formalizes the relationship between the neighborhood association and the county and provides assurance to the public that the neighborhood association is operating in a democratic and inclusive manner.
+Clark County recognizes the value of neighborhood associations and working with residents to build community.
+Although Clark County has offered various services to neighborhoods since 1991, it established the Neighborhood Outreach Program in August 1996 to serve those living in unincorporated Clark County.

-- Define, with assistance from the county, the boundaries of the association.
+- Define, with assistance from the county, boundaries of the association.

-- Adopt bylaws for your organization that meet the administrative guidelines for the Neighborhood Outreach Program, and keep one copy on file with the county.
+- Adopt bylaws for the organization that meet administrative guidelines for the Neighborhood Outreach Program, and keep one copy on file with the county.

 - Maintain a current roster of board members and keep one copy on file with the county.

-- Hold at least one annual meeting per year.
+- Hold at least one meeting per year.

 * Services exclusive to county neighborhood associations.